Pierre

 • In France, French toast is known as “pain doré” (literally roasted bread)

 • France 24: French version of CNN!
-You can watch and listen to France 24 in the French language (by the way France 24 in French is pronounced France vingt-quatre!)
+You can watch and listen to France 24 in French (by the way, France 24 in French is pronounced France vingt-quatre!)

 • The capital of France is Paris.
 And by the way, the French don’t pronounce the ‘s’ in Paris: